oddbird/oddsite/content/2017/02/09/generating-documentation-polyglot-projects.rst

 from other source files.

 A parsing utility would have the limited responsibility of reading a source file of one particular type.
-It would be run as a separate process by the central formatter and output a JSON representation of the code structure and comments which the central formatter could then make use of.
+The central formatter would run it as a separate process and output a JSON representation of the code structure and comments for the central formatter to make use of.
 This way the parsing utility can be written in whatever language best supports parsing the source language.